 Credit Card Price Protection

 Discover will refund the difference up to $500 on eligible items if you find a lower price at any store within 90 days of purchase.
-It applies to eligible items at any store so long as you used your Discover card for the entire purchase.
+This applies to eligible items at any store so long as you used your Discover card for the entire purchase.
 There is a reimbursement limit of $500 per item and an annual limit of $2,500 per account.
-In addition, coverage is limited to three of identical items, and doesn’t include the cost of taxes, shipping or handling.
+Additionally, coverage is limited to three identical items and doesn’t include the cost of taxes, shipping, or handling.

 Step 1 – Purchase an item using a Discover card

-On November 16th, I bought a birthday gift for my wife from Neiman Marcus for $358.
-It had to be delivered by December 3rd, so I went ahead and purchased before Black Friday.
+On November 16th, I purchased a birthday gift for my wife from Neiman Marcus for $358.
+Since it needed to be delivered by December 3rd, I went ahead and purchased before Black Friday.

 Step 2 – Find a lower price within 90 days of purchase

 On December 30th, I found the same dress for $239.86 on Neiman Marcus.
-I took a screenshot.
+I took a screenshot for documentation.

 Step 3 – Call Discover to file a price protection claim

 The following day, I called Discover to file a price protection claim.
-Price protection department was closed for the holiday.
-Rep told me to call back next week.
-She gave me a direct number of the department (1-800-638-8312).
-The dress was already sold out by then.
-I called Discover again following Tuesday.
-Rep asked if I have following items ready:
+The price protection department was closed for the holiday, and the representative told me to call back the following week.
+She provided me with the direct number for the department (1-800-638-8312).
+By then, the dress was already sold out.

-I confirmed that Discover would accept a screenshot if it was online ads.
-She then gave me 3 filing options:
+I confirmed that Discover would accept a screenshot for online advertisements.
+She then provided me with three filing options:

-I asked her to send me an online submission link (who wants to submit offline?).
-I received the submission link shortly.
+I requested the online submission link (who wants to submit offline?).
+I received the submission link shortly thereafter.

 Step 4 – Submit the claim

 I filed the claim online.
-It was straightforward.
+The process was straightforward:

 Follow Up

-1 week later, I received an email from Discover saying that my claim is missing information.
+One week later, I received an email from Discover stating that my claim was missing information.

 There was no date in my screenshot since it was an online clearance sale.
-I called Discover support.
-Rep told me to open a calendar app, highlight the date of the ad on the calendar, take a new screenshot with the ad and calendar, then re-submit.
-That was easy.
+I called Discover support, and the representative instructed me to open a calendar app, highlight the date of the advertisement on the calendar, take a new screenshot with both the advertisement and calendar visible, then resubmit.
+That was straightforward.

 Approved

-I checked my claim status after 3 days.
-The status was changed to Approved.
+I checked my claim status after three days.
+The status had changed to Approved.

 Paid

-I received an email from Discover 10 days later saying that the payment was mailed via USPS.
+I received an email from Discover ten days later stating that the payment was mailed via USPS.

 Cashed

-I received a check in the mail from Discover 4 days later.
-The whole process took less than 1 month.
+I received a check in the mail from Discover four days later.
+The entire process took less than one month.